Azure/terraform-azurerm-avm-ptn-alz/README.md

     }), {})
     policy_role_assignments = optional(object({
       error_message_regex = optional(list(string), [
         "AuthorizationFailed",    # Avoids a eventual consistency issue where a recently created management group is not yet available for a GET operation.
         "ResourceNotFound",       # If the resource has just been created, retry until it is available.
+        "RoleAssignmentNotFound", # If the resource has just been created, retry until it is available.
       ])
       interval_seconds     = optional(number, null)
       max_interval_seconds = optional(number, null)